commandus/wpn/README.md

 By default wpn uses theese auto-generated WPN keys, of course you can override them by following three options:

--  --private-key VAPID private key
+-  -p, --private-key VAPID private key
--  --public-key VAPID public key
+-  -k, --public-key VAPID public key

 VAPID auth secret does not used for push.